 SUBTITLE (optional): brief description on what is different now–how whatever is in this release has changed things

-LOCATION — These first 1-3 sentences should be a slightly more detailed explanation of what happened than your press release title.
+EXPLANATION OF EVENT — These first 1-3 sentences should be a slightly more detailed explanation of what happened than your press release title.
 Here you can state the purpose of the action, and the outcome.

 “[QUOTE] This quote should be from your key spokesperson (ex: student, administrator, or community member) who had a role in organising the event this press release speaks to, [include spokesperson full name and title].
 This quote should give context on why this event/campaign is important and the main demand.